 Many teams at Fred Hutch are investigating immune responses to HIV.
 Among them are collaborators Dr. Andrew McGuire and Dr. Leonidas Stamatatos, who study the immune response to HIV.
 They are identifying the immune pathways toward the most broadly protective immune responses and applying that knowledge to designing improved HIV vaccines.
 Dr. Julie Overbaugh’s lab has shown that broadly neutralizing antibodies, which may be able to block infection from a wide swath of HIV variants, can develop in infants within months and with little genetic tweaking.
 These infant immune responses may hold clues to designing quick-acting HIV vaccines.
 Overbaugh and Dr. Jesse Bloom are developing new approaches to comprehensively map how HIV escapes the antibody response, which will be important for both antibody therapy and vaccines.

 Several Fred Hutch researchers study how viral infection can lead to cancer.
 They include Dr. Warren Phipps, who focuses on the viral, immunologic and genetic factors behind HIV-associated malignancies, particularly Kaposi sarcoma.
-As medical director of the UCI-Fred Hutch collaboration in Kampala, Uganda, Phipps spends most of his time in Kampala working with Ugandan physicians and treating a large cohort of Kaposi sarcoma patients.
+As Deputy Director, Global Oncology & Medical Director of the UCI-Fred Hutch collaboration in Kampala, Uganda, Phipps spends most of his time in Kampala working with Ugandan physicians and treating a large cohort of Kaposi sarcoma patients.

 Dr. Denise Galloway’s lab showed that nearly every case of cervical cancer arises from HPV infection.
 Her team made other key discoveries that were crucial to the development of the HPV vaccine.
 She now studies HPV vaccine dosing to determine the optimal range needed to confer protection.